ElioaChukri/domain_crawler/README.md

 This is a simple crawler that crawls a domain and returns a list of all the links on the domain.
 Makes use of the powerful requests library to make HTTP requests and implements multithreading to speed up the process.
-Also includes an optional password cracker script that looks for any POST endpoint on the domain that require authentication and performs a dictionary attack using Hydra.
+Also includes an optional password cracker script that looks for any POST endpoint on the domain that require authentication and performs a bruteforce attack on it

 The ReadMe for this branch supplements this [gist](https://gist.github.com/ElioaChukri/4bb234b77ad544e8645cc7ddd41a6007) that I wrote as a report for the sake of the course.